alexnathanson/brightsign_simplefilenetworking_autoconfig_/README.md

 # brightsign_simplefilenetworking_autosync
-Automatically syncs Brightsign LS423 players to a server directory (based on unique device ID) for Simple File Networking.
+Automatically syncs Brightsign LS423 players to a server directory that matches that particular device's unique ID for Simple File Networking.

 <p>
-  The purpose of this is to be able to have 1 master config directory per Brightsign model that can be placed on the device and it will automatically connect to the LAN media server.
+  The purpose of this is to be able to have 1 master config directory that can be quickly put on all of your Brightsign client devices (via an exFat formatted SD card) without any tweaks.
+The media assests and presentation will be automatically pulled from the server.
 </p>
 <p>
   The folder on the server needs to be correlated to the device ID (the same as the serial #)<br>
-  When the presentation is created in Bright Author Connected, it needs to use the same directory name and structure.
-I.e. everything should be placed in a folder called Presentation.
+  When the presentation is created in Bright Author Connected, it needs to use the same directory name and structure i.e. everything should be placed in a folder called Presentation.
 </p>
 <strong> Server Directory Structure</strong><br>
 SERVER ROOT<br>